Getting out a good Aloo Gobi recipe has been something that's been playing on the back of my mind for YEARS.

 - Keeping everything on a low and slow flame is really important as it will help coax out all the moisture from the vegetables to help with the cooking process.
 It may be tempting to cook on a higher flame and add water, especially if you're in a rush, but trust me, waiting it out is worth it.

-- You can add a heaped tbsp of Achaar if you feel like a bit of a kick!
+- You can add a heaped tablespoon of Achaar if you feel like a bit of a kick!

 - This is a mild recipe in terms of heat.
 Very child friendly.
 If you would prefer some more heat than this recipe has, I would recommend chopping up the green chillies as opposed to keeping them whole.